liserman/handcodeR/README.md

     `handcode()` by providing a text vector of texts you wish to annotate as `data` input, and up to three named character vectors of categories you want to code.
-Hand code as much data as you would like and return the output data.frame via the `save and exit`-button.
+Hand code as much data as you would like and return the output data frame via the `save and exit`-button.

-2. If you want to resume coding that you have already been working on, continue the coding with `handcode()` by providing the data.frame you received as output from your last call of `handcode()` as `data` input.
+2. If you want to resume coding that you have already been working on, continue the coding with `handcode()` by providing the data frame you received as output from your last call of `handcode()` as `data` input.